qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 For convenience, this ID is also returned in the field `next_page_offset`.
 If the value of the `next_page_offset` field is `null` - the last page is reached.

-### Order points by a payload key
+### Order points by payload key

 _Available as of v1.8.0_

-When using the [`scroll`](#scroll-points) API, you can sort the results by a payload key.
-For example, you can retrieve points in chronological order if your payloads have a `"timestamp"` field, like it is shown in the following code:
+When using the [`scroll`](#scroll-points) API, you can sort the results by payload key.
+For example, you can retrieve points in chronological order if your payloads have a `"timestamp"` field, as is shown from the example below:

 <aside role="status">Without an appropriate index, payload-based ordering would create too much load on the system for each request.
 Qdrant therefore requires a payload index which supports <a href=/documentation/concepts/indexing/#payload-index target="_blank">Range filtering conditions</a> on the field used for <code>order_by</code></aside>